Nezerpz/IDATA2301-Project-2025/design.md

 ## Typography
 ### Should it by a Serif or Sans-Serif font?
-As we mainly aim for a professional look, we will use a serif font.
+As we mainly aim for a professional look, we will use sans serif fonts.

 ### Bold or thin font?
+We are using bold fonts for some headings and thin fonts for some.

 ### Rounded or sharp edges?
+We use a mixture.
+When we are using rounded edges, it is's not a large amount of rounding

 ## Border rounding
 ### How rounded should be the edges, according to the theme?